Physiotherapy & Rehab in

 Conditions That Physiotherapy Help

 Physiotherapy helps restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
 Physiotherapy or "medically directed rehab" helps restore, maintain, and promote overall fitness and health.
-Our Providence or South Kingstown patients include accident victims and individuals with disabling conditions such as low-back pain, arthritis, heart disease, fractures, head injuries, and cerebral palsy.
+Our Providence patients include accident victims and individuals with disabling conditions such as low-back pain, arthritis, heart disease, fractures, head injuries, and cerebral palsy.

 Treatment often includes exercise; especially for patients who have been immobilized or who lack flexibility, strength, or endurance.
 Physiotherapy helps encourage patients to use their muscles to increase their flexibility and range of motion.
 More advanced exercises focus on improving strength, balance, coordination, and endurance.
 The goal is to improve how an individual functions at work and at home.